Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Experiment details of using IH outputs to construct task vectors

 \section{Experiment details of using IH outputs to construct task vectors}

 For each dataset, we first construct 8-shot ICL prompts using the first 50 queries.
 The demonstrations used are exactly the same as the ones used to evaluate the 8-shot ICL accuracy for each dataset.
-Then, following the procedures described in \citet{todd2024functionvectorslargelanguage}, we obtain the average output (across the 50 prompts) of each identified top IH at the final token position, and sum the average outputs of all IHs to obtain the task vector.
+Then, following the procedures described in \citet{todd2024functionvectorslargelanguage}, we obtain the average output (across the 50 prompts) of each identified top 10\% IHs and PTHs at the final token positions, and sum the average outputs of all IHs to obtain the task vector.

 In terms of the steering experiment, we add the task vector to the hidden state of the final token of each query at Layer-30 of Llama2-70B, and let the modified hidden state flow through subsequent layers.
 While calculating the accuracy, we exclude the first 50 queries and only evaluate accuracy on the remaining queries in the test set to ensure an independence between the task vector and the queries involved.